bazelbuild/bazel-bench/README.md

     (an integer)
   --[no]verbose: Whether to include git/Bazel stdout logs.
     (default: 'false')
-  --[no]collect_json_profile: Whether to collect JSON profile for each run.
+  --[no]collect_profile: Whether to collect JSON profile for each run.
     Requires --data_directory to be set.
     (default: 'false')
 ```